marcopompili/django-instagram/README.md

 django-instagram
 ================

-A Django application that allows to use some template tags to display content from an Instagram public profile.
+A Django application that allows to use some template tags for displaying content from an Instagram public profile.

 Requirements